HI - History (HI)

 Course Fees: $60

 HI 346.
-Latin American Colonial History.
+Latin American History.
 (3 Credits)

-The major countries of Latin America from 1824 to the present with emphasis on diplomatic, political, social, cultural, and economic developments and problems.
+A survey of Latin American History with emphasis on diplomatic, political, social, cultural, and economic developments and problems.
+Includes: ancient cultures; European expansion, colonization, and conquest; the wars for independence; and modern Latin America.
 Prerequisites: HI 101 and HI 102 or HI 101H and HI 102H or HI 201 and HI 202 or HI 201H and HI 202H.
-(Fall)
+(Offered upon sufficient demand)

 Course Fees: $60